-Looking for some main course items or Indian cuisine?
-Get a list of the 12 most popular Indian flatbreads here.
-Indian flatbread is not only easy to make but also healthier than flour tortillas.
+Are you looking for some main course items or Indian cuisine?
+Here's a list of the 12 most popular Indian flatbreads.
+Indian flatbread is easy to make and healthier than flour tortillas.

-Flatbreads are typical authentic Indian everyday food.
-Our meal is incomplete without flatbreads.
-Traditionally flatbreads are unleavened bread that is made without yeast.
+Flatbreads are authentic Indian everyday food.
+Our meal is incomplete without them.
+Traditionally, flatbreads are unleavened bread made without yeast.
 Just flour, salt, and water are required to knead the dough.
-These are instant dough as you don't need leavening time for making flatbreads.
+These are instant doughs, as you don't need leavening time for making flatbreads.

-If you are not allergic to gluten, then these homemade whole wheat flatbreads are the best dinner food to pair up your curries.
-Or just put some sauces and veggies and wrap it for your lunch or kid's tiffin.
+If you are not allergic to gluten, these homemade whole wheat flatbreads are the best dinner food to pair up your curries.
+You can also add some sauces and veggies and wrap them for your lunch or kid's tiffin.
 Excellent ideas.

-The more common variety is made with whole wheat flour.
-And is popular as "chapati/ roti/ phulka" in different parts of the country.
-This is also the healthiest option as compared to the refined flour ones like a tortilla, pita bread, naan, and kulcha.
-Brush some ghee or clarified butter after it's baked.
+The more common variety is made with whole wheat flour and is popular as "chapati/ roti/ phulka" in different parts of the country.
+This is also the healthiest option compared to the refined flour ones like tortillas, pita bread, naan, and kulcha.
+Brush some ghee or clarified butter over it after it's baked.

-The other varieties of Indian flatbreads like naan, bhature, kulcha, paratha need little variation.
-But however small variation brings in a lot of change in taste, texture of these flatbreads.
-One can make these flatbreads with just butter or may love to stuff veggies, cheese to make them extra delicious and healthy.
+The other varieties of Indian flatbreads like naan, bhature, kulcha, and paratha need slight variation.
+However, small variation brings in a lot of change in the taste and texture of these flatbreads.
+One can make these flatbreads with just butter or may love to stuff veggies and cheese to make them extra delicious and healthy.

 Regional Variations to Indian Flatbreads